lyra/embedded-form-glue/README.md

 The **embedded-form-glue** glue library helps you to deal with:

-- async loading of the [Payment form remote javascript library][JS Link]
+- async loading of the Lyra [Javascript library][JS Link]
-- helps you to manage configuration if the [Payment form remote javascript library][JS Link] is not yet loaded
+- helps you to manage configuration even if the library is not yet loaded
 - preload payment form elements and display them quickly on slow network
 - various helpers to add, display or remove the payment form